gokulkrishh/generator-grep/README.md

 	3. gulp<space>css           -- To convert sass to css and concat css files
 	4. gulp<space>scripts       -- To lint the errors in terminal and concat all js
 	5. gulp<space>img-min       -- To minify all image files
-	6. gulp<space>concat-bower  -- To concat all bower dependencies in one single file
+	6. gulp<space>concat-bower  -- To concat all bower dependencies to a single file
 	7. gulp<space>watch         -- To watch all file changes and do all above tasks
 	8. gulp<space>browser-sync  -- To check responsiveness in all browser
 	9. gulp<space>server        -- To start a local server with live reload